Fleur the Lys on La Digue Island is a good quality accommodation...

 Generally recommended for children: Fleur de Lys is a very cost-effective option for families visiting the Seychelles, and the clean rooms, cool lounge and proximity to the beach, cafes and medical centre are all in its favour.
 There is no swimming pool, as in most of La Digue's smaller accommodation options, or kid's club but it's a calm, friendly family-run establishment and certainly one of the island's better options for young families.

-Notes: The property is not gated, so children playing in the garden must be aware of their boundaries.
+Notes: The property is gated, but it is sometimes left open during the day, so children playing in the garden must be aware of their boundaries.
 Fast traffic may not be a problem in La Digue but cyclists on the road and the nearby beach may still pose problems to children tempted to wander off.

 Power supply: Mains Electricity